Hopium21/aztec-packages/noir/noir-repo/SUPPORT.md

 ## Submitting Issues

 Submitting an issue in this repository is a great way to contribute and get help with problems that you run into.
-When submitting an issue, please include as much detail as possible about the error message, your environment (OS, version numbers, etc) and the steps to reproduce the error.
+When submitting an issue, please include as much detail as possible about the error message, your environment (OS, version numbers, etc), and the steps to reproduce the error.

 ## Contributing to the Standard Library